Holidays and entitlements

 - Complete the parental leave application forms and view sample letters

-If you need more information, contact the Ministry of Business Innovation and Employment – Labour on 0800 20 90 20.
+If you need more information, contact the Ministry of Business, Innovation and Employment – Employment Relations on 0800 20 90 20.